Health Plan: Choose Coverage

 - Medicare Part B (outpatient medical coverage), plus

-- A Medicare Supplement plan, such as the Blue Retiree Medicare Complement plan sponsored by Indiana University; plus
+- A Medicare Supplement plan, such as the IU Blue Retiree Medicare Supplement plan sponsored by Indiana University; plus

 - A Medicare Part D prescription plan.